mhafeez13666/interview/README.md

 Possible answer: nutx.c

-# Q3: Write a C++ code for implementation hash tables with a linkedlist to handle collisions
+# Q3: Write a C++ code for a implementation of hash table with a linkedlist to handle collisions

 eg: <br>